alinapradhan/alinapradhan/README.md

 answer:
 We don't need to heat Mars from the bottom to support life.
 The focus should be on atmospheric engineering, surface warming, and habitat design.

-Feel free to explore my repositories and get in touch if you'd like to collaborate on a project!

 ---